costajob/app-servers/README.md

 ##### Considerations
 I know Java is pretty fast nowadays: thousands of optimizations have been done to the JVM and many corporates have invested too much in Java to leave it behind.
-Said that its performance are less consistent than GO, with higher latency and throughput standard deviation.

 ## Conclusions
 To layout my personal ranking i'm not only considering the benchmarks, but also look at the simplicity of the program, the dependencies footprint and setup times.